tobiasodion/Crypto-Instrument-Ticker-Service/README.md

 ### Steps

 - Copy the .env.template file to a .env file by executing `cp .env.template .env`
-- **Not Required in development:** Update the value of the `MONGO_ROOT_PASSWORD` variable(please follow the mongodb password requirements)
+- **Not Required in development:** Update the value of the `MONGO_ROOT_PASSWORD` variable(please follow the MongoDB password requirements)
 - Start the application by executing `docker-compose up --build`
 - Monitor the console for the output of the application
 - Stop the docker run by executing `ctrl + C`

 ## To Run - With Makefile

-**NB**: Use this method if you already running mongodb instance.
+**NB**: Use this method if you already have a running MongoDB instance.

 ### Requirements

-- Configurations of the running MongoDb instance
+- Configurations of the running MongoDB instance

 ### Steps

-- Update the `TickerStoreSettings` section in the appSettings.Development.json with the configuration of the running MongoDb instance:
+- Update the `TickerStoreSettings` section in the appSettings.Development.json with the configurations of the running MongoDB instance:

 ```
 {